The Great Gatsby

 do some studies of him."
 His lips moved silently for a moment as he

 invented.
-"GEORGE B. WILSON AT THE GASOLINE PUMP, or something like
+"GEORGE B. WILSON AT THE GASOLINE PUMP,

 Catherine leaned close to me and whispered in my ear: "Neither of them